 For a multi-Switch household, the value of simply passing a physical game over to another player can’t be overstated enough.
 Until Nintendo gets iOS-like Family Sharing, physical cartridges are king.

-Speaking of swapping games, although we definitely gave digital games a fair shake in terms of being ultra-portable, physical Switch games are so small they’re really no burden to pack along with the Switch if you’re commuting or traveling.
+Speaking of swapping games, although we definitely gave digital games a fair shake in terms of being ultra-portable, physical Switch games are so small they’re no burden to pack along with the Switch if you’re commuting or traveling.
 Further, you can buy a whole additional Switch game for the price of a good large capacity micro SD card—so why not skip paying full retail for the digital games and extra for the SD card and use the money to buy more physical games on sale.

-Finally, and this is particularly relevant around the holidays and when shopping for kids and birthdays, it’s so much easier for parents, grandparents, and other shoppers in your family to buy and wrap a physical game—and, frankly, we think nothing replaces the magic of unwrapping a game you’ve waited all season to play.
+Physical games are particularly relevant when shopping for kids and birthdays.
+It’s so much easier for parents, grandparents, and other shoppers in your family to buy and wrap a physical game—and, frankly, we think nothing replaces the magic of unwrapping a game you’ve waited all season to play.